Uzbekistan – strategic power market entry & multi-billion USD deal origination

 Role

-Leading strategic market entry, project origination, negotiation, and development across conventional and renewable power
+Leading strategic market entry, project origination, negotiation, development, and government engagement in close coordination with ACWA Power’s internal and external teams.

 Timeframe